 They only occasionally stopped to sniff one another or take a sip of water from a creek; otherwise, it was full steam ahead the whole time.

 Going uphill was fine.
 However, you had to lean back on the downhill sections to make sure you didn't slip.

-One of the things I noticed was some dogs leaned heavy to the left side, while others leaned right.
+One of the things I noticed was some dogs leaned heavily to the left side while others leaned right.

 Dogs, it turns out, can be left and right-handed (pawed?) just like humans.

 I imagine it's essential to take these tendencies into account when putting together a team of dogs to pull a sled.

 Our guide, the company owner, said huskies only care about three things: running, eating, and making puppies.

 Not a bad way to live life!